Oriental Bank of Commerce: History

-On 14 August 2004, OBC amalgamated Global Trust Bank (GTB).
-GTB was a leading private sector bank in India that was associated with various financial discrepancies leading to a moratorium being imposed by RBI shortly before it merged into OBC.
+On August 14, 2004, OBC amalgamated with Global Trust Bank (GTB).
+GTB was a leading private sector bank in India that was associated with various financial discrepancies, leading to a moratorium being imposed by the RBI shortly before it merged with OBC.
 The acquisition brought with it 103 branches, which increased OBC's branch total to 1092.
-As per March 2018 – 2019 annual report, it has 2390 branches and 2625 ATM's pan India.
+As per the March 2018–2019 annual report, it has 2390 branches and 2625 ATM's pan India.

 Amalgamation

 On 30 August 2019, Finance Minister Nirmala Sitharaman announced that the Oriental Bank of Commerce and United Bank of India (UBI) would be merged with Punjab National Bank (PNB).
 The proposed merger would make PNB the second largest public sector bank in the country with assets of ₹17.95 lakh crore and 11,437 branches.
 MD and CEO of UBI, Ashok Kumar Pradhan, stated that the merged entity would begin functioning from 1 April 2020.
 The Union Cabinet approved the merger on 4 March 2020.
 PNB announced that its board had approved the merger ratios the next day.
 Shareholders of OBC and UBI would receive 1,150 shares and 121 shares of PNB, respectively, for every 1,000 shares they hold.
 The merge came into effect since 1 April 2020.
 Post merger, PNB has become the second largest public sector bank in India.